Why Medical Care After Delivery Is Crucial

-At Crandall & Pera Law, our attorneys have tried many types of postpartum negligence cases throughout Ohio.
-Some of the more common types of medical malpractice and birth injuries that can occur to the mother after the child is born are:
+Our attorneys have tried many types of postpartum negligence cases.
+Some of the more common types of medical malpractice and birth injuries that can occur to the mother after the baby is born are:

 - Infections.
 Infections are common after surgery.
 Unattended, infections can cause permanent harm or even death to a mother or to the newborn.

-- An inability of the placenta to contract, or
+- An inability of the placenta to contract

 - A ruptured uterus.
 This is often caused during the delivery by excessive pressure or by the use of labor-inducing drugs.

-We know how upsetting it can be when deliveries go wrong.
-The Ohio medical malpractice attorneys at Crandall & Pera Law know the major consequences of postpartum negligence.
 Our lawyers work with medical professionals to prove medical malpractice has occurred and to show birth injuries should have and could have been prevented.
-Please call 877-686-8879 to discuss your case or submit our online contact form.
-From our five Ohio offices, we serve clients in Cleveland, Cincinnati, Chesterland, Columbus and Chagrin Falls, and the nearby Ohio areas.
+Please call 855-444-6651 to discuss your case or submit our online contact form.